How Acne Makes Your Skin Stress Out

 It turns out that a great way to calm down an overactive immune system in the skin is to supply the skin with zinc.
 Zinc oxide, zinc acetate, and zinc gluconate have all been used with good results in acne care, although zinc oxide tends to leave a white tint on the skin that doesn’t look good on dark skin.
 (On black skin, zinc oxide leaves a kind of purple cast.)

 Zinc doesn’t stimulate the immune system.
-Zinc inhibits the immune system.
+Zinc regulates7 the immune system.
 In acne, at the surface level, inhibiting the immune system—which doesn’t succeed in killing acne bacteria anyway—is a good thing.

 It only takes a very small amount of zinc to have a large effect on the skin.
 Skin creams that contain as little as 0.06% zinc have been found to help control pimples.
 But testing at the Institute de Recherche Pierre Fabre in Toulouse in France has also found that zinc can help control blackheads and whiteheads.

 Acne bacteria, it turns out, has the capacity to release chemicals that lock onto genes in specialized skin cells known as keratinocytes.
 The task of keratinocytes is to make still more skin cells.
 They sometimes create a thin, transparent layer of skin that both locks sebum and bacteria inside a pore and protects the bacteria (but not the skin itself) from toxins and injury.

 That is what happens when skin grows over a pimple, a blackhead, or a whitehead, so that you are tempted to squeeze or pick at your pimple to open it up.
 (But don’t do that.
 That’s the role of8 alpha- and beta-hydroxy acids.)

 Acne skin care products that contain zinc can circumvent this process.
 Many of the creams that contain zinc, such as Almay Clear Complexion Makeup, Almay Nearly Naked Foundation, Artistry by Amway Mineral Foundation, Biotherm Biosource Softening Lotion for Dry Skin, CeraVe Facial Moisturizing Lotion, Eucerin Everyday Protection, Murad Clean Scene, Paula’s Choice Skin Recovery, and Cellex C Body Smoothing Lotion, all products we don’t usually associate with acne skin care, actually have the ability to help prevent pimples, blackheads, and whiteheads.